 All photographs should accurately reflect the subject matter and the scene as it appeared.
 Photos that have been digitally altered beyond standard optimization will be disqualified.
 Acceptable alterations are adjustments to color, contrast, brightness and sharpness; removal of dust and scratches; cropping; black and white conversions; and use of HDR (High Dynamic Range), where multiple exposures of the same scene are combined for a greater tonal range, and similar processes for extended depth of field.
 Not acceptable alterations are photo composites (combination of two or more photos, not of the same scene); the addition, duplication, deletion or moving of objects in the photos; or the use of artistic digital filters and effects.
 Examples of artistic filters and effects are watercolor, neon glow, posterizing, stained glass, and others which do not show the scene in its natural way.

-JUDGING:: Photographs will be judged on originality, technical excellence, composition, overall impact and artistic merit.
+JUDGING: Photographs will be judged on originality, technical excellence, composition, overall impact and artistic merit.
 Judges will be volunteers of the Florida Wildlife Federation.
 All decisions by the judges will be final and binding.
-Winners may be viewed early in February 2018 at http://www.fwfonline.org.
+Winning photos may be viewed in February 2019 at http://www.fwfonline.org.

 PRIZES: One First Place Prize, one Second Place prize, Kids Category, and seven category prizes will be awarded as listed below.
 All amounts are in U.S. dollars.
 All Winners will appear on FWF’s website at http://www.fwfonline.org.
 The Winners may be notified by postal service mail or email.